• A Small Update Changed Everything: My mtDNA Genetic Genealogy Journey

 • Are Your Ancestors For Sale on eBay?

-These objects are so much more than musty old stuff; they are family memory keepers.
-Every faded photograph and handwritten letter tells a unique story, and they are viable links to unlocking the lives and relationships that help to shape a family’s present.
+These objects are family memory keepers.
+Every faded photograph and handwritten letter tells a unique story and serves as a link to unlocking the lives and relationships that help shape a family’s present.
 Pause and make the effort to go through great grandma’s boxes, no matter how overwhelming it seems or how long it may take.
-The effort can mean rescuing irreplaceable parts of a family’s history before they are lost forever.
+The effort can mean rescuing irreplaceable family history before it is lost forever.
 And, if you do not want to take on the task, offer it to another family member who does.

 Frances Craven, the pretty young woman in the above photograph1, was born in 1888 in Portland, Maine, to Irish immigrants, Patrick Craven of Annaghdown, County Galway, and Margaret Colleran, of Donaghpatrick, County Galway.
 Her parents married at St. Dominic’s Church in Portland in 18742, and, according to information provided in the 1900 U.S. census3, the couple had eight of twelve surviving children, including Frances, then called Bridget.
 She went on to marry a man named William Harvey, and they had a son, William, Jr., who, too, married and 4had children.
 This bit of information suggests Frances likely has living relatives.
 Are you one?
 If so, and as of today’s date, her photograph is selling on eBay for $24.75 or best offer.